jeniok12/golang-tdd-example/README.md

 }
 ```

+Now the E2E test do the following:
+ 1. Pre-setting the DB
-Now the e2e test is pre-setting the DB, asserting the request to have recipients slice, but still fails because we didn't implement recipients fetch inside the handler.
+ 2. Validating the request to have recipients array.

+But the test has failed because we didn't implement recipients fetch inside the handler.
 Let's do it, and fix handler_test as we go.

 ```golang
 // handlers.go